praptipriyaph/collaboration-platform/README.md

     * One server will be elected **Leader** (handles all client writes) and the other two will be **Followers** (replicate the leader's log).
 * **Node 5: Client Node**
     * A "smart" CLI client that connects to the cluster, automatically finds the leader, and subscribes to real-time event streams.
+Note: Multiple clients can interact with the system at the same time.
+Also, fuctionality to add App_Server nodes dynamically has also been implemented.

 ## Quick Start (Setup, Deployment, and Usage)